 War is memes.
-Just “don’t be a victim like the Americans”
+“Don’t be a victim like the Americans”

 This is one of the areas where, [military theorist Carl von] Clausewitz would recognize, that basically, yeah, of course, there’s two thinking adversaries.
 When one side gets an advantage, the other side is going to learn about, change tactics and move on.
 It’s that attention economy, that rewards players for their activity online and the players who understand it.
 It’s something that everyone from Donald Trump to Nike understand.

 During our research for the book, [reality TV star] Spencer Pratt walked us through all the ways you use narrative to manipulate people, to achieve your goal.
 His goal was to become famous and that he did.
 And he linked that back to psychology studies.
 A couple weeks after we were speaking with Speidi [Spencer and his wife, TV star Heidi Montag] we go to meet with the head of the U.S. counter-ISIS online propaganda campaign.
 And after the interview, I realized, they don’t get it.
-Spencer has a better handle on this than they do—not good.
+Our reality star has a better handle on winning the war online than our people in charge of it do—and that is not good.

 Read more: Hi, we failed to sell you America